 High calcium (hypercalcemia) and triglyceride fat (hypertriglyceridemia) levels in the blood.

 The biggest menace when it comes to chronic pancreatitis is the excruciating pain associated with it.
 Pain is felt in the upper belly and travels through the body to the back.
 During these episodes of severe pain, nausea and vomiting become frequent visitors.
 As the disease advances, there may be constant abdominal pain.

 Because the pancreas is not functioning correctly, food is not broken down properly causing nausea and vomiting.
-Since the body cannot digest the food that is put in, it results in diarrhoea and oily stools and severe weight loss and malnutrition in the long run.
+Since the body cannot digest the food that is put in, it results in diarrhea and oily stools and severe weight loss, and malnutrition in the long run.

-The accumulation of pancreatic fluids in the body can cause yellowish discolouration in eyes and skin or jaundice.
+The accumulation of pancreatic fluids in the body can cause yellowish discoloration in the eyes and skin or jaundice.

 Bloat near abdomen